pothitos/naxos/manual/Variables.md

 #### `bool isBound()`

 Returns `true` if the variable is bound.
-"Bound" is synonym to "instantiated," "singleton," and "fixed" and means that a value has been assigned to the variable or, in other words, that the domain contains only one value.
+“Bound” is synonym to “instantiated,” “singleton,” and “fixed” and means that a value has been assigned to the variable or, in other words, that the domain contains only one value.